Pharmaceutical Processors - Medical Cannabis

 The online registration application is accessible here: https://patients.va.biotr.ac/.

 Questions may be directed to email@example.com

-Cannabis Oil Registration Applications for Patients, Parents/Legal Guardians, Registered Agents and Practitioners Now Available
+Medical Cannabis Access for Patients, Parent/Legal Guardians, and Registered Agents

-A patient, parent or legal guardian must have a written certification issued to them by a registered practitioner prior to applying for registration with the Board of Pharmacy and possessing the oils.
+A patient, parent or legal guardian must have a written certification issued to them by a physician, physician assistant or nurse practitioner eligible to do so prior to obtaining medical cannabis from a permitted dispensary.
+If desired, a patient, parent or legal guardian may register with the Board of Pharmacy to obtain an optional physical medical cannabis card.
 Learn More about Patient/Parent/Guardian Registration.

-A patient, or the patient’s parent or legal guardian, may chose a registered agent to receive cannabidiol oil or THC-A oil on behalf of the patient. .
+A patient, or the patient’s parent or legal guardian, may choose a registered agent to receive medical cannabis on behalf of the patient.
 Learn More about Registered Agent Registration.

 September 9, 2022 Update - Frequently Asked Questions

 The Board of Pharmacy has issued the following Request for Application (RFA) to solicit applications for a permit to operate a pharmaceutical processor in Health Service Area (HSA) I. As authorized in law, the Virginia Board of Pharmacy (Board) may award conditional approval for only one pharmaceutical processor in this health service area.
 In order to be considered for selection, an Applicant must submit a complete Application for a Pharmaceutical Processor Permit for HSA I with required documentation and application fee in accordance with this RFA no later than December 4, 2020 at 2:00p.m.
 EST. Please review the RFA for specific application requirements.